StrikeVaults/FalconOne/README.md

 ## 2. Scenarios

-### 2.1.
-Got Scammed?
+- Got Scammed?

-...
-In Progress

-### 2.2.
-Dealing with a Kidnapper?
+- Dealing with a Kidnapper?

-...
-In Progress

-### 2.3.
-Aware of Malicious activities?
+- Aware of Malicious activities?

-...
-In Progress

-### 2.4.
-In Contact with a Missing Person?
+- In Contact with a Missing Person?

-...
-In Progress

 ## 3. Tool Overview